etoile/CoreObject/INSTALL.Cocoa.md

 Framework Installation
 ----------------------

-We don't recommend installing frameworks on OS X, but if you want to, the following shell command will install CoreObject.framework in /Library/Frameworks:
+We don't recommend installing frameworks on macOS, but if you want to, the following shell command will install CoreObject.framework in /Library/Frameworks:

     sudo xcodebuild -scheme CoreObject -configuration Release clean install DSTROOT=/Library INSTALL_PATH=/Frameworks